The 0-concordance monoid admits an infinite linearly independent set

 \begin{corollary} Let $\{\Sigma(p_i, q_i, r_i)\}_{i \in \N}$ be any family of Brieskorn integer homology spheres whose elements are linearly independent in $\Theta^{spin}_{\Q}$.\footnote{Note that we require $\Sigma(p_i, q_i, r_i)$ to be an integer homology sphere, even though we consider spin rational homology cobordism.
 This means that for each $i$, we have that $p_i$, $q_i$, and $r_i$ are coprime.} Then the families

 and

 are each linearly independent in $\mathcal{M}_0$.
 For example, we may choose

-\end{corollary} \begin{proof} In~\cite{irvingmatt}, it is shown that the Brieskorn spheres $\Sigma(2i+1, 4i+1, 4i+3)$ (for $i \geq 1$) are linearly independent in $\Theta^{spin}_{\Q}$.
-(As written,~\cite{irvingmatt} obstructs integer homology cobordism, but the methods of that paper carry over without change to spin rational homology cobordism.) \end{proof}
+\end{corollary} \begin{proof} It is known that the Brieskorn spheres $\Sigma(2i+1, 4i+1, 4i+3)$ (for $i \geq 1$) are linearly independent in $\Theta^{spin}_{\Q}$.
+(See for example \cite{irvingmatt}; as written, this obstructs integer homology cobordism, but see the previous remark.) \end{proof}